Vis a Vis

-The term “Vis a Vis” comes from the French language, and is a synonym for the phrase “tete-a-tete” which means “face to face”.
-The word vis is said to come from Old French, and was adapted from the Latin “visum” which translated means sight.
+The term “Vis a Vis” comes from the French language, and is a synonym of the phrase “tete-a-tete” which means “Face to face”.
+It is said that the word vis comes from Old French, and was adapted from the Latin “visum” which translated means sight.

-Vis a vis is a very famous Spanish television series, produced by Globomedia and Fox Spain.
-It is a drama and suspense series set in a prison that premiered on April 20, 2015 in Spain.
+- Vis a vis is a very famous Spanish television series, produced by Globomedia and Fox Spain.
+It is a drama and suspense series set in a prison that premiered April 20, 2015 in Spain.

-As a curiosity, it is worth mentioning that the Vis a Vis Series was not supposed to be called that, but “Dead Mosquito”, by its protagonist Macarena Ferreiro, which was considered a dead Mosquito in the prison world, because it was innocent and very introverted.
+- The Vis a Vis Series was not going to be called that way, but, “Dead Mosquita”, this responded to the fact that its protagonist, Macarena Ferreiro, is considered a dead Mosquita in the world of prison, because she was innocent and very introverted.